amzn/computer-vision-basics-in-microsoft-excel/README.md

 The full Excel file is more than 50 MB in size.
 The same content is also available in smaller parts.

-The following can be downloaded by right-clicking.
-Alternatively, on left-clicking, Github will take you to preview page from where the raw *.xlsx files can be downloaded.
+The following may -not- be downloadable by right-clicking and saving.
+On left-clicking, Github will take you to preview page from where the raw *.xlsx files can be downloaded.

 Contents|File|Description
 --------|----|-----------
-The full Excel File|[Computer-Vision-Basics-in-Excel.xlsx](Computer-Vision-Basics-in-Excel.xlsx)|The file is, unsurprisingly, heavy for Excel.
+The full Excel File|[Computer-Vision-Basics-in-Excel](Computer-Vision-Basics-in-Excel.xlsx)|The file is, unsurprisingly, heavy for Excel.
 Be patient with it. :-)  Even if it goes busy for an hour, Excel usually does finish up and come back.
-Part 0|[Computer-Vision-Basics-in-Excel-0-Introduction-and-Outline.xlsx](Computer-Vision-Basics-in-Excel-0-Introduction-and-Outline.xlsx)|<p>Introduction and Outline:<br>Start here if following the individual parts.</p>
+Part 0|[Computer-Vision-Basics-in-Excel-0-Introduction-and-Outline](Computer-Vision-Basics-in-Excel-0-Introduction-and-Outline.xlsx)|<p>Introduction and Outline:<br>Start here if following the individual parts.</p>
-Part 1|[Computer-Vision-Basics-in-Excel-1-Edges-and-Lines.xlsx](Computer-Vision-Basics-in-Excel-1-Edges-and-Lines.xlsx)|<p>Edges and Lines:<br>One of the sheets in this file, named "Hough", is very compute-intensive.</p>
+Part 1|[Computer-Vision-Basics-in-Excel-1-Edges-and-Lines](Computer-Vision-Basics-in-Excel-1-Edges-and-Lines.xlsx)|<p>Edges and Lines:<br>One of the sheets in this file, named "Hough", is very compute-intensive.</p>
-Part 2|[Computer-Vision-Basics-in-Excel-2-Keypoints-and-Descriptors.xlsx](Computer-Vision-Basics-in-Excel-2-Keypoints-and-Descriptors.xlsx)|<p>Corners/Keypoints:<br>We do not go into the details of these.</p>
+Part 2|[Computer-Vision-Basics-in-Excel-2-Keypoints-and-Descriptors](Computer-Vision-Basics-in-Excel-2-Keypoints-and-Descriptors.xlsx)|<p>Corners/Keypoints:<br>We do not go into the details of these.</p>
-Part 3|[Computer-Vision-Basics-in-Excel-3-Face-Detection.xlsx](Computer-Vision-Basics-in-Excel-3-Face-Detection.xlsx)|<p>Face Detection:<br>Functional face detection demo on the specific input image using (simplified) Viola-Jones object detection framework.</p>
+Part 3|[Computer-Vision-Basics-in-Excel-3-Face-Detection](Computer-Vision-Basics-in-Excel-3-Face-Detection.xlsx)|<p>Face Detection:<br>Functional face detection demo on the specific input image using (simplified) Viola-Jones object detection framework.</p>
-Part 4|[Computer-Vision-Basics-in-Excel-4-Text.xlsx](Computer-Vision-Basics-in-Excel-4-Text.xlsx)|<p>Character Recognition:<br>A toy example that recognizes uppercase E's in the image.</p>
+Part 4|[Computer-Vision-Basics-in-Excel-4-Text](Computer-Vision-Basics-in-Excel-4-Text.xlsx)|<p>Character Recognition:<br>A toy example that recognizes uppercase E's in the image.</p>

 ## Questions and Answers